AlexKopen/Reiser-Relief/README.md

 ### Additional Information

+[Silex](http://silex.sensiolabs.org/) is used for the micro-framework with [Twig](http://twig.sensiolabs.org/) as its template engine.

-Gulp is used to continuously watch for changes to TypeScript, Less, and PHP files in the 'src' directory.
+Gulp is used to continuously watch for changes to TypeScript, Less, Twig, and PHP files in the 'src' directory.
 Any modification to these files will be immediately reflected in the 'dist' directory.